 Share Your Seating Tips

-When you visited the Apollo Theatre where did you sit?
-Was it an expensive seat with a great view or a bargain seat with a restricted view that you wouldn’t wish on your worst enemy?
+Where did you sit when you visited the Apollo Theatre?
+Was it an expensive seat with a great view, or a bargain seat with a restricted view that you wouldn’t wish on your worst enemy?
 Or maybe you got lucky with a cheap seat and a brilliant view!
 Please add your comments below and share your Apollo Theatre seating tips.